ressuman/Next-Messages-And-Chat-Upload-Project/README.md

 - **Messaging System**: Send and receive messages in real-time.
 - **Chat Uploads**: Upload and share files within the chat.
 - **Next.js Integration**: Utilizes Next.js features like server-side rendering and dynamic routing.
-- **SQLite Database**: Manages messages using SQLite for quick and reliable storage.
+- **Supabase Database**: Manages messages using Postgre SQL for quick and reliable storage.
 - **Optimized Caching**: Advanced caching strategies for efficient data retrieval.
 - **Customizable Layout**: Modular components and layouts for easy customization.